Learn By Doing in the SRI

 - Participate in an end-of-year research symposium to highlight your research and hear what your peers have accomplished.

+There is no cost to SRI students to take SCI1500 during the fall semester.
+During the spring research semester, students can either receive college credit or work-study funds.
 Limited scholarships are available, and the opportunity to apply will be given to students accepted into the SRI program.